The Continuing Impact of E-commerce on Supply Chains

-In spite of the growth in e-commerce, just 4 percent of shippers rated themselves as high-performing in omnichannel retailing in the 2019 study.
-That’s up from 2 percent in 2015.
-The highest percentage of shippers—38 percent—said they are inconsistent, and 36 percent said they had no omnichannel capability.
-Just 18 percent of shippers rated themselves as competent.
+In spite of the growth in e-commerce, just 4% of shippers rated themselves as high-performing in omnichannel retailing in the 2019 study.
+That's up from 2% in 2015.
+The highest percentage of shippers—38%—said they are inconsistent, and 36% said they had no omnichannel capability.
+Just 18% of shippers rated themselves as competent.

-Among 3PL study participants, just 3 percent rated themselves as high-performing, while 24 percent said they are competent, and 14 percent said they are efficient.
-The largest percentage—31 percent—said they have no capability, and 28 percent rated themselves as inconsistent.
+Among 3PL study participants, just 3% rated themselves as high-performing, while 24% said they are competent, and 14% said they are efficient.
+The largest percentage—31%—said they have no capability, and 28% rated themselves as inconsistent.

 Technology is helping many within the supply chain meet omnichannel goals, said John Langley, a professor at Penn State University and the founder of the report.
-The study found that shippers have already invested in enterprise resource planning (ERP) software (72 percent), warehouse management systems (WMS, 56 percent), transportation management systems (TMS, 38 percent), supply chain visibility (34 percent) and WMS add-ons, such as labor management, analytics and slotting organization, etc. (24 percent).
+The study found that shippers have already invested in enterprise resource planning (ERP) software (72%), warehouse management systems (WMS, 56%), transportation management systems (TMS, 38%), supply chain visibility (34%) and WMS add-ons, such as labor management, analytics and slotting organization, etc. (24%).

-The study reported that among 3PLs, the largest percentage—67 percent—are investing in WMS.
-The same number is investing in TMS, followed by investments in technology to support supply chain visibility (48 percent), ERP (42 percent), mobile applications (37 percent) and WMS add-ons (34 percent).
+The study reported that among 3PLs, the largest percentage—67%—are investing in WMS.
+The same number is investing in TMS, followed by investments in technology to support supply chain visibility (48%), ERP (42%), mobile applications (37%) and WMS add-ons (34%).

-Joe Carlier, senior vice president of sales for Penske Logistics and a participant in this year’s study, said ERP and WMS investments are often necessary if companies have grown through acquisitions.
-“From a planning perspective, if you don’t have systems that are talking to each other, you can’t ensure you have the right product in the right location,” he said.
+A panel participant from Penske Logistics said ERP and WMS investments are often necessary if companies have grown through acquisitions.
+“From a planning perspective, if you don't have systems that are talking to each other, you can't ensure you have the right product in the right location.”

 WMS technology can improve slotting and picking patterns and increase communication between a TMS and WMS.
 This improves efficiency and cuts costs.
 Newer systems can also communicate with labor management software, which helps companies optimize their workforce.